Jakib04/Microservice_Communication/README.md

 There are 2 microservices in this project.

 The "book_list" microservice returns a list of books.
 This service is not exposed to outside world.
-It is written python.
+It is written in python.

 The "view_book" microservice prints the book list sent by the "book_list" microservice.
 This service is exposed to outside world.
 Only this service can call the "book_list" microservice.
-It is written php.
+It is written in php.

 After running this command the services are up and can communicate between them.